Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-Lithuania is part of the Schengen area, which sometimes allows you to enter without a visa.
-Border crossings may be delayed or temporarily blocked.
+Lithuania is part of the Schengen area, meaning Australian citizens can enter Lithuania without a visa in some cases.
 Always carry your passport even within the Schengen area.

 Entry and exit conditions can change at short notice.
 Contact the nearest Lithuanian embassy or consulate for details about visas, currency, customs and quarantine rules.

-The letter must be notarised by a Lithuanian or Australian notary or the closest Lithuanian diplomatic office.
+The letter must be notarised by a Lithuanian notary or a Lithuanian Embassy or Consulate.

 Any adult accompanying the child must have their details in the letter, including their: